Rayapally/Git-Cheat-Sheet/README.md

        '''bash

-       # initialize an existing directory as a Git repository
+       # initialize an existing directory as a Git repository or To initialize empty repo in current directory
        git init